Hantx-CS/TDPTC/README.md

 ### Run Experiments
 Copy the dataset files from the `data/` directory to each `experiment_*` folder.
 Modify the `sourceFile` in the Makefile to match the name of the dataset and set `EPSILON` to the desired value.
 For the Fraction and Scale experiments, this value can be set in the Makefile.
 For other experiments, modify `EPSILON` directly in `TriangleCount.py`.
-Adjust the `SLEEPTIME` appropriately to prevent CPU overload during the 300 cycle experiments, with each cycle consisting of 10 sets, based on the performance capabilities of your device.
+Adjust the `SLEEPTIME` appropriately to prevent CPU overload during the 300 cycle experiments, with each time conducting 10 cycle experiments, based on the performance capabilities of your device.

 For each `experiment_*` folder, the Python files can be executed using the commands `make run`, `make one`, or `make run_IMDB` specified in the Makefile.
 The default number of runs is set to 300, but this can be adjusted in the Makefile as needed.